kevin11h/12-ideas-in-12-hours-a-day/README.md

 7. Clean Clothes, online store
 8. Good Food
 9. Generosity
 10. "Live as if you were to die tomorrow.
-Learn as if you were to live forever."
+Learn as if you were to live forever." - Ghandi
 11. https://www.gotquestions.org/valley-dry-bones.html
 12. Purrity.io

 1. Business Models Cashflow
+2. Rapidity
+3. Continuity
+4. Coincidence
+5. Koans
+6. accountability